 Will a Psychological Health and Safety Management System create a lot more stress for managers?

 Some managers may worry that a Psychological Health and Safety Management System is aimed at uncovering individual manager shortcomings.
 That is not the point of the System.
-Managing employees can be challenging, especially in times of emotional distress or conflict.
+Managing workers can be challenging, especially in times of emotional distress or conflict.
 The free training module Managing Emotions validates these challenges and helps managers gain insight, knowledge, skills, and training to address these concerns.

 Management style is only one of several factors that may impact psychological health and safety in the workplace.
-Anyone who is interested in improving personal and organizational effectiveness can benefit significantly from the implementation of a Psychological Health and Safety Management System.
+Anyone interested in improving personal and organizational effectiveness can benefit significantly from the implementation of a Psychological Health and Safety Management System.

-The Psychological Health and Safety Management System is not intended to focus on any individual employee.
-Rather, it is intended to consider organizational approaches, strategies, policies, procedures, and interactions that have the potential to impact the psychological health or safety of any employee.
+The Psychological Health and Safety Management System is not intended to focus on any individual worker.
+Rather, it is intended to consider organizational approaches, strategies, policies, procedures, and interactions that have the potential to impact the psychological health or safety of any worker.

 Every organization is unique and the approach to establishing, documenting, and maintaining a Psychological Health and Safety Management System should respect its needs and resources.
 Helpful approaches and strategies are available through these sections free of charge, and can be modified to the unique nature of your organization.

 The Standard describes a worker as "a person employed by an organization or a person under the day-to-day control of the organization, whether paid or unpaid, which includes employees, supervisors, managers, leaders, contractors, service providers, volunteers, students, or other stakeholders actively engaged in undertaking activities for benefit to the organization.
 French: travailleur, travailleuse.
 [Reference: CAN/CSA-Z1000 (adapted wording) (see Annex G).]"
 The term "employee" has been used throughout these resources and is intended to include the Standard’s definition of worker.